 How many Americans create an estate plan?

 According to WealthCounsel’s 2016 Estate Planning Literacy Survey, only 40% of Americans have created a will and just 17% have a trust in place and funded.
 When it comes to estate planning, knowledge is vital.
 Less than half of those surveyed by WealthCounsel understood that an estate plan can be used to address several aspects that can be costly or complicated without a plan, including health decisions and guardianship, preventing family conflicts, and taking advantage of business and tax benefits.
 Based on the statistics, there’s a good chance that you’re among those who haven’t panned their estate.
-Let the team at LaCava Law Firm, LLC in St. Charles, IL assist with your will and trust today.
-Contact us to get started on your estate plan.

 Are there famous examples of poor estate planning?